When Maverick was busy shooting down MiGs, Goose was watching his tail.

-To ensure your exit overlay achieves all of the above, test using attention-driven design principles such as blank space, contrast, urgency and directional cues.
+To ensure your exit popup achieves all of the above, test using attention-driven design principles such as blank space, contrast, urgency and directional cues.

-When done effectively, an exit overlay will help make your landing page offer more persuasive and can help recover users before they abandon your page – just like a trusty sidekick should.
+When done effectively, an exit popup will help make your landing page offer more persuasive and can help recover users before they abandon your page – just like a trusty sidekick should.